An apology is meaningless without reparations. But reparations would be meaningless without a heartfelt apology.

-HR 40 proposes a commission to study the effects of slavery on the descendants of American slaves and make recommendations to address the conditions, including economic, caused by inter-generational poverty rooted in slavery.
-Here is the full wording of HR40.
+HR 40 is a U.S. federal bill which proposes a commission to study the effects of slavery on the descendants of enslaved people of African descent and make recommendations to repair the harm, including economic harm, caused by inter-generational poverty rooted in slavery.
+Here is the full wording of HR 40.
+Here is the status of the bill’s progress in Congress.

 40 Acres and a Mule Would Be At Least $6.4 Trillion Today: What America Really Owes Black America, an infographic by Tracy Loeffelholz Dunn & Jeff Neumann at Yes!
 Magazine